Here by popular demand! A page dedicated to the lighter or, as some might describe, the lunatic side of our wondrous pastime.

 SCREWDRIVER:

 Device used for opening beer cans.
 Also serves as a chisel.
-Primarily used for removing excess skin from palm and making random gouges in things.
+Primarily used for

 SILVER SOLDER: